Productivity-improving technologies: History

 Productivity-improving technologies date back to antiquity, with rather slow progress until the late Middle Ages.
 Important examples of early to medieval European technology include the water wheel, the horse collar, the spinning wheel, the three-field system (after 1500 the four-field system—see crop rotation) and the blast furnace.
-All of these technologies had been in use in China, some for centuries, before being introduced to Europe.

 Technological progress was aided by literacy and the diffusion of knowledge that accelerated after the spinning wheel spread to Western Europe in the 13th century.
 The spinning wheel increased the supply of rags used for pulp in paper making, whose technology reached Sicily sometime in the 12th century.
 Cheap paper was a factor in the development of the movable type printing press, which led to a large increase in the number of books and titles published.
 Books on science and technology eventually began to appear, such as the mining technical manual De Re Metallica, which was the most important technology book of the 16th century and was the standard chemistry text for the next 180 years.

-Francis Bacon (1561–1626) is known for the scientific method, which was a key factor in the scientific revolution.
-Bacon stated that the technologies that distinguished Europe of his day from the Middle Ages were paper and printing, gunpowder and the magnetic compass, known as the four great inventions.
-The four great inventions important to the development of Europe were of Chinese origin.
+Francis Bacon (1561–1626) is known for the scientific method, which was a key factor in the Scientific Revolution.
+Bacon stated that the technologies that distinguished Europe of his day from the Middle Ages were paper and printing, gunpowder and the magnetic compass, known as the Four Great Inventions, which had origins in China.
 Other Chinese inventions included the horse collar, cast iron, an improved plow and the seed drill.
-See also List of Chinese inventions.

 Mining and metal refining technologies played a key role in technological progress.
-Much of our understanding of fundamental chemistry evolved from ore smelting and refining, with De Re Metallica being the leading chemistry text.
+Much of our understanding of fundamental chemistry evolved from ore smelting and refining, with De re metallica being the leading chemistry text.
 Railroads evolved from mine carts and the first steam engines were designed specifically for pumping water from mines.
 The significance of the blast furnace goes far beyond its capacity for large scale production of cast iron.
 The blast furnace was the first example of continuous production and is a countercurrent exchange process, various types of which are also used today in chemical and petroleum refining.
 Hot blast, which recycled what would have otherwise been waste heat, was one of engineering's key technologies.
 It had the immediate effect of dramatically reducing the energy required to produce pig iron, but reuse of heat was eventually applied to a variety of industries, particularly steam boilers, chemicals, petroleum refining and pulp and paper.